ooni/spec/oonib.md

 ## 2.5 Report publishing and cleaning

 Once a report is closed it should be made available to the public for download and analysis.
-This shall happen as soon as a report reaches the CLOSED state.
+This shall happen as soon as a report reaches the CLOSED state (either because the user closed it or because it entered a stale state).

-Reports should be discarded and deleted if:

-  * They have been in the NEW state for more than 4 hours

-  * They are CLOSED, but contain only one Report Entry meaning that the report entry contains only the base test data (see df-000-base.md).

 Reports should be published to: